-State 4-H Events by project area
+State 4-H events by

 4-H plays a pivotal role in youth development and public education at the Minnesota State Fair.
 More than 7,000 4-H youth have the opportunity to interact with the public and educate fairgoers through 4-H exhibits, demonstrations, performances, and 4-H promotion.
 More info.

 Develop a greater awareness, understanding and appreciation of nature and our relationship to it through fun, hands-on discovery and exploration activities.
 Find out about camp counselor trainings in your area.
 More info.